hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 ### Standardizing the format

-An important aspect of data-sharing is putting your data into a standardized format so that tools can read and manipulate the data without users having to write special-purpose reformatting.
+An important aspect of data-sharing is putting your data into a standardized format so that tools can read and manipulate the data without the need for special-purpose reformatting code.

 [**BIDS**](https://bids.neuroimaging.io/) (Brain Imaging data Structure) is a widely used data organization standard for neuroimaging data.